The San Antonio Food Bank And Lockaway Storage Team Up To Feed The Community

 While the weather may have encouraged some folks to stay in the air conditioning of their home or work, there were plenty of others in the community that were prepared to make donations.

-Chris Laswell, Lockaway Storage Manager on Culebra Road, said he was satisfied with the turnout, “There were definitely people stopping by dropping off cans.
+The manager of Lockaway Storage - Culebra said he was satisfied with the turnout, “There were definitely people stopping by dropping off cans.
 There was a bounce house, music playing and corn hole.
 Everybody was really enjoying themselves even though the weather was hot.”

 One particular guest that made an appearance was none other than The San Antonio Missions’ mascot, Ballapeno the jalapeno!
 Ballapeno bee-bopped around the facility where he greeted fans and even played a few games of corn hole.